zoff99/ToxAndroidRefImpl/doc/generic_mobile_wakeup_proposal_spec.md

                    (2a) if Friend is not yet online, show an intermediary call waiting screen.
-                        when friend comes online proceed to calling normally.
+                        when friend comes online proceed to calling automatically.
                         (add button to cancel the intermediary call waiting screen)